 I can no longer walk unaided; l cannot grip anything and I deteriorate weekly.
 Surely there must be someone out there who will ask the right questions about the statin connection before more people have to suffer like I am.

-A. A new study published in JAMA Internal Medicine (online, July 30, 2018) confirms that statin exposure is indeed associated with an autoimmune condition called inflammatory myositis.
+A. A new study published in JAMA Internal Medicine (Sept.
+2018) confirms that statin exposure is indeed associated with an autoimmune condition called inflammatory myositis.
 Although this condition is considered rare, it is irreversible even after the person stops taking a statin-type cholesterol-lowering drug.
 The affected person experiences progressive weakness and has to take immune-suppressing drugs.

 We have heard from many other readers who have developed some form of myositis after taking a statin.
 We hope that the new study will alert physicians to this devastating complication.